 How to Test for SIBO

 Currently, there is no perfect test for SIBO.
-Scientists are hard at work exploring new methods of testing, but these are the most common currently:
+Scientists are hard at work exploring more accurate testing methods, but these are the most common currently:

 - 3-hour Lactulose breath test – at-home or in-office test, must be ordered by a doctor, dietitian, or other licensed practitioner.
 This has been heavily questioned by both conventional and holistic providers due to recent studies showing high false positive and negative rates.
 Many providers have abandoned it.